 How to Pay for Medical Care After a Car Accident

-You may have health insurance coverage or Med Pay coverage, which covers your medical bills up to your Med Pay coverage limits regardless of fault.
-If you do not have insurance and cannot afford treatment, you may need a letter of protection to receive the medical treatment that you need.
+You may have health insurance coverage or Med Pay coverage, which covers your medical bills up to your Med Pay coverage limits, regardless of fault.
+However, if you do not have insurance and cannot afford treatment, you may need a letter of protection to receive the medical treatment you need.

 Document How You Feel Every Day

 If you have not done so previously, you may want to write down or record as many of the details of the accident as you can remember.
-Keep a log of any symptoms and limitations you experience, as well as all expenses you are incurring because of the crash.
+In addition, keep a log of any symptoms and limitations you experience and all expenses you incur because of the crash.

 Secure Legal Counsel Before Speaking to an Insurance Company Representative

-Your insurance policy requires you to notify your carrier of an accident as soon as you can.
+Your insurance policy requires you to notify your carrier of an accident immediately.
 We recommend that you provide only the basic information until you can speak with a car accident attorney.